-First, I need to drag the card widget from the “Deviation” section of the widget menu to my dashboard.
-Then, I am going to resize the widget by dragging its edges so that it will be easy to read.
-This is what my card widget looks like before I have assigned data to it.
+First, I need to drag the choropleth map widget from the “Relationship” section of the widget menu onto my dashboard.
+Then, I am going to resize it by dragging its edges so that it will be easy to read.
+This is what my choropleth map widget looks like before I have assigned data to it.

 I would like my widget to display population data for the continent of South America, and now that I have moved the widget to my dashboard, I can assign data to it.
 First, I will click the “Settings” icon in the upper right corner of the widget.

 Next, I will click the “Properties” tab and change the widget’s name from “ChoroplethMap1” to “South America Population Data.”